kwankhede/ATS/README.md

 ![App Screenshot](example.png)

+## Scope for Improvement

+There is always room for improvement in the Smart Resume ATS app.
+We encourage contributions and feedback from the community to enhance its performance and usability.

+Feel free to open issues, suggest features, or contribute to the codebase to help us improve the app!

 ## Contributing

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.